-- (1) A service provider shall establish and put into effect a procedure to conduct site test for the operation of temporary facility. - (2) The operation of temporary facility shall not cause any interference with any other operating aeronautical facility; - (3) The procedure for the operation of the facility for conducting temporary shall include: - (a) Advise the Authority of a plan to conduct the temporary test; - (b) the plan shall indicate the purpose of the test, the time frame for conducting the test and shall include the type and class of the facility that the test will be conducted. - (4) In order to avoid harmful interference, service provider shall prescribe the taking of all possible precautions, such as the choice of frequency and of time, and the reduction or, if possible, the suppression of radiation.
-Any harmful interference resulting from tests and experiments shall be eliminated as soon as possible. - (5) appropriate information regarding the temporary test of facility is forwarded to the provider of the AIS for the issue of a NOTAM, and if appropriate the publication of a Supplement to the AIP; and - (6) The service provider shall not conduct the temporary tests unless the Authority approval is obtained and an appropriate NOTAM has been published.
+- (1) An aeronautical telecommunication service provider shall establish and put into effect a procedure to conduct temporary tests of facility. - (2) The temporary test of facility shall not cause any interference with any other operating aeronautical facility; - (3) The procedure for the operation of the facility for conducting temporary test shall include: - (a) Advise the Authority of a plan to conduct the temporary test; - (b) the plan shall indicate the purpose of the test, the time frame for conducting the test and shall include the type and class of the facility that the test will be conducted. - (4) In order to avoid harmful interference, service provider shall prescribe the taking of all possible precautions, such as the choice of frequency and of time, and the reduction or, if possible, the suppression of radiation.
+Any harmful interference resulting from tests and experiments shall be eliminated as soon as possible. - (5) appropriate information regarding the temporary test of facility is forwarded to the provider of the AIS for the issue of a NOTAM, and if appropriate the publication of a Supplement to the AIP; and - (6) An aeronautical telecommunication service provider shall not conduct the temporary tests unless the Authority approval is obtained and an appropriate NOTAM has been published if so required.